pragyagupta333/SQL_Concepts/03_SQL_concepts.md

+# Data partitioning
+The division of a large table into smaller, more manageable pieces called partitions.
+Each partition contains a subset of the table's data and is treated as a separate logical unit within the table.

+## Need of Data Partitioning
+- When executing a query, the database engine can target specific partitions relevant to the query conditions, rather than scanning the entire table.
+This reduces the amount of data that needs to be processed, leading to faster query execution times.
+- Partitioning makes data maintenance operations more efficient.
+For example, if you need to delete or archive old data, you can easily drop or move entire partitions instead of individually deleting rows.

 ## Postgres V/s SQL Server

 - #### Postgres has [JSON](https://www.postgresql.org/docs/current/datatype.html) as DataType but SQL Server does not support [JSON](https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver16) as DataType